Chanaz

-Chanaz is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
-In 2018, it had a population of 524.
+Chanaz (Arpitan: Shânâ) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
+As of 2023, the population of the commune was 551.

 Toponymy

 As with many polysyllabic Arpitan toponyms or anthroponyms, the final -x marks oxytonic stress (on the last syllable), whereas the final -z indicates paroxytonic stress (on the penultimate syllable) and should not be pronounced, although in French it is often mispronounced due to hypercorrection.